 Over the years we have implemented several unique programs, meeting needs in the field.
 One example includes the Young Entrepreneurs program developed with the Citi Foundation which focused on instilling needed skills for long term business management and growth.

 This program focused on women aged 18-30 and included training in financial literacy; developing business management skills combined with individualized consulting; and access to credit The program took place in Rahat, Beer Sheva, Nazareth, Haifa and the surrounding areas.

 Through our programs, we have reached thousands of women throughout the country.
-We focus upon maintaining current services, expanding to additional marginalized populations and introducing additional services still needed in the field.
+We focus upon maintaining current services, expanding to additional marginalized populations and introducing those services still needed in the field.